Compaq LTE: Background

 The concept for the LTE line was originally drafted for Compaq in 1986 by Christopher J. Gintz, who was director of technical and planning development for the company at the time.
 Between this time and the unveiling of the LTE in October 1989, Compaq released the Portable 386 in 1987, another entry in Compaq's long line of portable computers that were compatible with IBM's Personal Computer platform.
 In 1988, they released the SLT/286, Compaq's first ever laptop.

 The notebook computer emerged as a size category of portable computer starting with Epson's HX-20 in 1982.
 It was further popularized by Radio Shack's TRS-80 Model 100 in 1983.
 In terms of footprint, these notebooks measured roughly the size of a sheet of ANSI Letter paper—8.5 by 11 in—making them easy to slip into an average-sized briefcase, and were relatively lightweight, making them easy to lift with one hand.
 The first notebook on the market compatible with the IBM PC was NEC's UltraLite in 1988.
 Weighing in at 4.4 lb, the UltraLite eschewed from conventional floppy and hard disk drives for software and data storage, in favor of proprietary ROM and RAM cards.
 This approach was technically impressive but led to slow adoption rates by consumers due to the difficulty of transferring data to and from IBM PCs and compatibles because of the lack of an internal floppy drive.
 Zenith Data Systems' notebook-sized MinisPort, released slightly after the UltraLite in 1989, did little to ameliorate this issue despite offering an internal floppy drive due to its non-standard, 2-inch format.
+Toshiba released the "book-sized" DynaBook J-3100 in July 1989.
+While commercially successful in Japan and featuring a 3.5-inch floppy drive, its footprint was still larger than letter paper by over an inch in both dimensions; it also lacked the option for a hard drive.